 11am, 26th May – Supporting international students still in NZ: tailored accommodation support

-Join experienced accommodation and international student support practitioners in a discussion on how to support our international students that are still in NZ and provide tailored accommodation support.
+Experienced accommodation and international student support practitioners discussed how to support our international students that are still in NZ and provide tailored accommodation support.

 Lesley McDonald – International Education Consultant, specialist in international student support